fastrgv/CoTerminalApps/README.md

 * runs on Windows, OSX, & Linux;
 * uses only free open source software [F.O.S.S] tools & libraries;
 * portable, transparent code, easy to modify, rebuild;
-* uses SFML-Audio for sounds on OSX & Windows;
+* uses a cross-platform implementation of OpenAL-Audio for sounds;
-* uses an alternate sound system for linux that is portable across distros.
 * pure minimalism:  no graphics, just colored ASCII characters, keyboard, & sound;

 ===============================================================
-## Legal Mumbo Jumbo:
+## License:

 CoTerminalApps is covered by the GNU GPL v3 as indicated in the sources: